Some finiteness results for groups of automorphisms of manifolds: Homologically and homotopically finite type spaces

 \begin{theorem}[Borel-Serre] If $G$ is an arithmetic group, then $BG \in \cat{HFin}$. \end{theorem}

-\begin{proof} By property (5) of Section 1.3 of \cite{serrearithmetic}, every torsion-free arithmetic group $\Gamma$ has a $B\Gamma$ that is a finite CW complex and using Lemma \ref{lem.cwhfin} we conclude such groups have a classifying space in $\cat{HFin}$.
+\begin{proof} By property (5) of Section 1.3 of \cite{serrearithmetic}, every torsion-free arithmetic group $\Gamma$ has a $B\Gamma$ that is a finite CW complex and using Lemma \ref{lem.cwhfin} we conclude $B\Gamma \in \cat{HFin}$.
 By property (4) of Section 1.3 of \cite{serrearithmetic} every arithmetic group $G$ has a finite index torsion-free subgroup $\Gamma$, so from part (iii) of Lemma \ref{lem.groupsprops} it follows that any arithmetic group $G$ has $BG \in \cat{HFin}$. \end{proof}